What Are The Problems With External Wall Insulation?

 Since most homes have cavity walls and are likely to have cavity wall insulation, you need to appreciate that before this housebuilding development, builders had to choose whether to build either:

-It’s important to understand that builders installing a solid brick wall will usually tend towards building an impermeable wall, while a stone wall usually tends to be a breathing wall.
+It’s important to understand that builders installing a solid brick wall will usually tend towards building an impermeable one, while a stone wall usually tends to be a breathing one.

 In comparison, for homes with a cavity wall, this will be impermeable since the cavity creates a barrier that will prevent any moisture from penetrating the inner wall and the home since any rainwater that enters will be evaporated by the cavity’s air movement.